info@adifferentthread.com

 Festival bio

-A Different Thread weaves British folk rock and North Carolina alt-country, into a soul-soothing mix of transatlantic alternative Americana.
+Transatlantic duo, A Different Thread weaves British folk rock and North Carolina alt-country into a soul-soothing mix of harmony-rich americana.

 press & Radio